pbiggar/phc/doc/manual/representingphp.rst

 </programlisting>

 <para>
-	which is represented in the &phc abstract syntax tree by a number of strings and expressions concatenated together.
+	which is represented in the |phc| abstract syntax tree by a number of strings and expressions concatenated together.
 Thus, as a programmer you don't need to do anything special to process variables inside strings.
 Any code you write for processing variables will also appropriately handle variables inside strings.
-(Note that as of version 0.2.0, interpolated strings are correctly unparsed by &phc;.)
+(Note that as of version 0.2.0, interpolated strings are correctly unparsed by |phc|.)
 </para>

 </section>